vivekbhadula/pubg_guns/README.md

 # PUBG_Guns

-This is a website where you can get information about the attachments of a gun.
+This is a responsive website where you can get information about the attachments of a gun.
 The guns are from the game "PUBG-Mobile".
 <br/>
 The information includes : <br/>
 1. Type of Ammo <br/>